birgerosterberg/thechobanalgorithm/README.md

 During this process i have also had the choice to use the terminal in GitKraken to use commands such as git pull, git add, git commit and git push.
 However i rarely been using this since shown in the user interface of GitKraken it is very powerful in its way with Git.

 Due to me using GitKraken and two computers i have made a major mistake when setting up my account and commit signature...

 ![Alt text](assets/readme/Sk%C3%A4rmbild%202023-05-16%20185515.png)

 As you can see on the screenshot i took i misspelled my email for the commit signature and wrote: birger.oesterber@gmail.com instead of birger.oesterberg@gmail.com that is my email address...
-Now i have worked on this project for a longtime and feel quite sad that this mistake happened and it is my own fault, i hope you will understand when grading this project that it is a very stupid mistake done by me! \
+Now i have worked on this project for a longtime and feel quite sad that this mistake happened and it is my own fault, i hope you will understand when grading this project that it is a very stupid mistake done by me, that never will happen again, a very stressful way to learn by doing this mistake.

 I also send you a screenshot of the repository in GitHub that shows no one else then me have had access to this.

 ![Alt text](assets/readme/Sk%C3%A4rmbild%202023-05-16%20203407.png)

-This is how it was setup on the computer with the right email that have commits from birgerosterberg \
+This is how it was setup on the computer with the right email that have commits from birgerosterberg

 ![Alt text](assets/readme/Sk%C3%A4rmbild%202023-05-16%20184111.png)